UNICEF Calls Mass Displacement Of Thirsty & Starving Palestinians In Gaza inhumane - UrduPoint

 -

-UNICEF calls mass displacement of thirsty & starving Palestinians in Gaza 'inhumane'29 seconds ago
+UNICEF calls mass displacement of thirsty & starving Palestinians in Gaza 'inhumane'41 seconds ago

 -